openvinotoolkit/docker_ci/get-started.md

 ```cmd
   -u, --package_url URL  Package external or local url, use http://, https://, ftp:// access scheme or relative <root_project> local path
 ```

-**Note:** This is required that OpenVINO package is named in the right way, which is, distribution type (e.g., dev) and build number (e.g., 2022.1.0.643) have to be part of the URI, for example, `openvino_dev_2022.1.0.643.tgz` fits the requirements, while `ov_R3.tgz` is not.
-Otherwise, you should specify `--distribution` and `--product_version` directly.

 Specify the product package source:
 ```cmd